 I really like all my clients.
 I look forward to spending time with them on the phone or in person, and I really want them to do well.
-And I’d like to think think the feeling is mutual.
+And I’d like to think the feeling is mutual.
 I’m careful to work only with clients who I believe I can help, and with whom I feel aligned.

 Many business owners I meet tell me that some of their clients are great, but others are a complete nightmare!
-It’s easy to understand that in any business there’s a pressure to find more customers.
+It’s easy to understand that in any business there’s pressure to find more customers.
 This leads people to literally work with anyone that can pay.

 If you operate a retail business it can be hard to choose your customers, but they don’t tend to hang around long either.
 The real issue is in a business where you’re dealing personally with the same client over and over.
-These are typically service businesses such as accountants, financial advisors, lawyers, coaches, and many others.
+These are typically service businesses such as accountants, financial advisors, lawyers, coaches, web design companies and many others.
 To enjoy our work we need to like the people we’re helping.
 Merely tolerating them or worse, loathing them, is no good and makes for a miserable working life.

 It’s like when you go to an event and there’s an entrance with a red velvet rope stretched across the door – only selected people are allowed through.
 Michael Port says we should all have a red velvet rope policy for the clients we work with.
 Further, they should be people who “inspire and energise” you.
 It’s some of the best advice I’ve had in my business and it means I enjoy what I do, every day.